enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/functions.md

 ---

-any, any, any, collection
+{#aa4444}Any{}, {#aa4444}Any{}, {#aa4444}Any{}, {#aa4444}Foldable{}

 ---

-Where the first argument is the result of the last iteration, the second is the current value, the third is its key, and the fourth is the given collection.
+These represent the following values, in order:

+- The result of the last iteration.
+- The current value.
+- The key of the current value.
+- The full collection.

 ;;;;;

-The result of each execution is passed as the first argument to the next, where the last's result is the return of this trick.
+The result of each execution is passed as the first argument to the next, where the last's result is the return value of this trick overall.

 ;;;;;